BTEC Tech Awards BTEC Tech Award Moderation

 You mark the internally assessed work for every learner.
 Internally assessed work must be marked in accordance with the assessment criteria stated in the specification and the guide on how to apply the mark scheme.

-You must retain the learner work until after the closing date for Enquiries About Results.
+You must retain the learner work until after the closing date for post-results services.

-The template can be found on the BTEC Tech Awards quality assurance webpage
+You can download the template from the BTEC Tech Awards quality assurance web page.

-Please note there is a form specific to Art and Design practice.
+There is a version of the form specific to Art and Design practice.

-Alternatively, we have an Assessment Tracker Tool available for each programme to capture and manage assessment decisions as you go along.
-Once you are ready to submit raw marks and samples, this tool will generate the required Assessment Record and authentication forms for you.
-The Assessment Tracker tools can be found in the 'Internal assessments' section on each qualification's webpage.
+We have created assessment tracker tools for each programme to capture and manage assessment decisions as you go along.
+Once you are ready to submit raw marks and samples, this tool will generate the required assessment record and authentication forms for you.
+You can find the assessment tracker tool in the internal assessments section of each qualification's course materials page.

 Following all internal marking, you must submit your marks on Edexcel Online by the mark submission deadline.
-Steps to completing this action can be found here.
+You cannot submit marks via EDI.

-Once your sample has been selected, please submit this sample of learners on Learner Work Transfer (LWT).
-Guide for how to do this can be found here.
+Once your sample has been selected, submit this sample of learners on Learner Work Transfer (LWT).

 Our trained moderators will review the submitted sample of learners' work to check the accuracy and consistency of your centre assessment.

-If you have concerns about your results after having reviewed your moderator report and final mark,, you may request a Review of Moderation (RoM Service 3).
-You can find details of this service on our Post Results Page.
+If you have concerns about your results after reviewing your moderator report and final mark, you may request a review of moderation (service 3).

 The UMS is used to convert learners’ component ‘raw’ marks into uniform marks in order to standardise marks from one series to another.
 This is because raw mark grade boundaries may change from series to series to take into account variations in the difficulty of assessments.
 We set new grade boundaries each time a new exam or assessment is completed.
 They indicate the minimum number of raw marks learners need to achieve to get a particular grade.